 What is an office supply tracking system, and why is it needed?

 It's easy for anything to disappear if you aren't keeping a close eye on it.
-Most employees don't intentionally try to take items away from their job, but with small items like pens and sticky notes, it's just easy to lose track of them.
+Most employees don't intentionally try to take items away from their jobs, but with small things like pens and sticky notes, it's just easy to lose track of them.
 And if your office supplies are disappearing quickly, you'll be spending a lot of time and money trying to replace them.

 Companies need an office supply tracking system primarily because constantly replacing your office supplies can get expensive fast.
 On the surface, buying more pens or little things might not be a big deal.
 But, when these items aren't tracked, you could end up spending thousands of dollars replacing supplies you don't need.
 What's worse is that these items may not even be lost, just simply misplaced.
 Buying items you don't need, only to find you have plenty on hand later, translates to wasted money.

 Challenges associated with office supply management

 Tracking and managing office supplies isn't the most straightforward task, however – at least not without the benefit of technology.
 Too many organizations either have a manual office supply tracking system or don't have an office supply tracking system at all.
 Those companies that employ manual tracking procedures may assign an employee a key to the office supply room and set limits on how much employees may take.
 Still, without ongoing monitoring and maintenance, they will likely encounter unwelcome surprises.

 Have you ever been working at the last minute to print out a report right before a meeting, only to find that you're out of printer paper?
 Without a system to track your supplies, you won't know when you're out of items like paper, staples, pens, and more until you need them.